fodorbalint/PathMaker/readme0.md

 It has to be said that at this point, the 9 x 9 grid is complete with this set of rules.
 My program ran through the left side in 45 hours, producing the expected number of walkthroughs of 1 344 153 757.

-The are a few examples on bigger boards that get stuck, but I am evidently missing some cases of the single area rules.
-Before we progress with the theory above, let's look at some examples.
+The are a few examples on bigger boards that get stuck, but I don't think they are unsolvable.
+Let's see if we can fit them into the system we have built up so far.

 <img align="top" src="References/2024_0611_6.svg" width="10" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/2024_0611_6_2.svg" width="10" />